 - Is IB more difficult than AP?

 The IB is a program that leads to a second high school diploma.
-It is not a list of courses.
+It is not designed as a list of courses, although you can opt to choose individual courses.
 The program is designed to develop a person who will be well-rounded and successful in college and in life.
 The level of rigor in the courses is comparable, but where the AP focuses on a prescriptive, memorized curriculum and relies on external, multiple-choice exams only, the IB focuses on a broader, deeper curriculum where students are expected to express their thoughts about topics orally and in writing.
 The goal is to see the big picture.
 The courses rely on both external and internal exams.

 - Is IB weighted like AP?